Th3S4mur41/purge-svg/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/Th3S4mur41/purge-svg)
 ![Release](https://github.com/Th3S4mur41/purge-svg/actions/workflows/on_push.yml/badge.svg?branch=main)

+This is a fork of [purge-svg from Media24si](https://github.com/Media24si/purge-svg) that is no longer seems to be actively maintained

-## What is Purge-Svg
+## What is purge-svg

 If you're using external SVG sprites for your icon system there is a good chance you have a lot of unused icons at the end.

-PurgeSvg will analyze your content and remove all unused icons.
+purge-svg will analyze your content and remove all unused icons.
 This will make your SVG file a lot smaller.

 It also enables you to merge more SVG files into one and thereby reducing network requests.

 **:bangbang: Warning :bangbang:️**

 Be aware that external SVG sprites are not supported in any version of IE. If you need support for IE check out [svg4everybody](https://github.com/jonathantneal/svg4everybody).

 **:heart: Gratitude :heart:**